OT or PA: Which to Be?

 One would think that more education equates to a higher salary, but this is not always the case.

-PAs have been very effective at positioning themselves as an efficient and cost-effective complement to MD care.
-On the other hand, rehab reimbursements have taken several big hits over the past decade.
+Rehab reimbursements, on the other hand, have taken several big hits over the past decade.
 (This baffles me, to be honest.)

 The level of reimbursement for different services in the future is anyone’s guess!